yairdar/aguide/docs/tutorials/tasker/c07_cli_args/README.md

-# Tasker Quick Start Tutorial
+# Passing CLI Arguments to the Task

 *[CLI Arguments](https://taskfile.dev/usage/#forwarding-cli-arguments-to-commands)
 in official documentation*

-## Passing CLI Arguments to the Task
+## Intro to Passing CLI Arguments to the Task

 [Here is the Taskfile](Taskfile.yml) to follow along.